How do business rules work in our Oracle B2C Service application?

 Edit and View Modes

 Business rules are accessed from the Configuration > Site Configuration area and then selecting Rules.
+In the Agent Browser UI, Rules can be found in the Navigation Set under Configuration.

 Note that when selecting a rule type, you are given the option to view the active ruleset (View Active) or to Edit the rules.
 When you select View Active, you are taken to a read-only screen where you can review all currently configured rules that are working in your site for the record type that you select.